 Let’s strike back and end this battle now.
 Follow these simple steps and suggestions.

 First, go through your home and gather every book, CD, DVD, video, and cassette (if you have any of the last two?).
 Do not get distracted by papers, clothes, Knick knacks, or other stuff around.
 You need to stay hyper-focused if you want to finish this process.

 Then divide this large media group into five categories: CDs, DVDs, videos, cassettes, and books.

 Let’s Do This!

 Let’s deal with those cassettes first, if you have any.

 Place all cassettes you decide to digitize in a box or bin marked “to digitize.”
-Then, get your calendar (yes, right now) and schedule a date when you will do any research needed about this service and when you will mail this material to be digitized.
+Then, get your calendar (yes, right now) and schedule a date when you will do any research about this service and mail this material to be digitized.